digital-asset/docs.daml.com/docs/2.7.0/docs/daml-script/index.rst

 ===================================

-Similarly to running ``daml test`` or the codelens in VSCode, you can use ``daml script`` to run the scripts in a given dar file within the IDE Ledger, a fully in-memory child process of ``daml script``, allowing you to quickly invoke a script without having to spin up a ledger in the background.
+Similarly to running ``daml test`` or the codelens in VSCode, you can use ``daml script`` to run the scripts in a given DAR file within the IDE Ledger.
+This is a fully in-memory child process of ``daml script``, allowing you to quickly invoke a script without having to spin up a ledger in the background.

 To run ``daml script`` in this mode, you should provide the ``--ide-ledger`` flag.